Changissnz/selfinterest/README.md

 prioritizing the ordering of all that is to be done, the objectives, by importance is an assumption of the human beings' lack of satisfaction with static conservation.
-For the human being, their self-interest demands their physical movement, mental exercise, and purposes of achievement through action or possession of the material not immediately attainable.
+For the human being, their self-interest demands their physical movement, mental exercise, and purposes for achievement through action or possession of the material not immediately attainable.
 The human being that is not demanded to think much will then allocate their mental energies into physical activities, and in cases of their physical activity yielding unwanted results, is as devoid of rational thought on the negative consequences of their physical efforts, as their lack of mental efforts had them be.
 The human being, incapable of physical activity past thresholds of a combination of their mental restraints and physical aptitude, could be as demanding as a king that cannot fight his own battles.
+There is a big point of complication in knowing the specifics of the priorities from self-interest, and that is the demands of self-interest are the preferences in choice.
+There can many options presented to the self, but by the innate autonomy to accept or reject alongside there not being any known consequences to the decision, the self chooses its preferences.